buzzydeveloper/Journal-App/README.md

 # Journal-App
 This project allows its users to pin down their thoughts and feelings at any given moment.
-It was developed to store data into the Firetime Realtiem Database to keep users' information for as long as they wish to.
-Every note can be recovered unless delete, even when you lose your cellphone.
+It was developed to store data into Google's online database, Firebase Realtime Database to keep users' information for as long as they wish to.
+Every note can be recovered unless deleted, even when you lose your cellphone.

 # Basic Installation Instructions:
   Clone JournalApp.7Zip